swetha2360/Blog-Site-With-Flask-Jinja/README.md

-# 📝 Blog Site with Flask and Jinja2
+# 📝 Blog Site with Flask and Jinja

 This is a simple blog web application built using **Flask**, **Jinja2**, **HTML**, and **CSS**.
 It dynamically renders blog posts using Jinja templating and separates logic from presentation.